TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 1. Read through the React docs [Writing markup with JSX page](https://react.dev/learn/writing-markup-with-jsx) to review the content we have covered here.

-2. Read through the React docs [Javascript in JSX page](https://react.dev/learn/javascript-in-jsx-with-curly-braces) to introduce yourself to writing Javascript logic and referencing dynamic values inside of your markup.
+2. Read through the React docs [JavaScript in JSX page](https://react.dev/learn/javascript-in-jsx-with-curly-braces) to introduce yourself to writing JavaScript logic and referencing dynamic values inside of your markup.

 </div>